tgquintela/tgquintela.github.io/_notes/unbalance_data_problem.md

 ---
-title: "Unbalance data problem"
+title: "# Unbalance data problem
+"
 collection: notes
 permalink: /notes/unbalance_data_problem
 date: 2016-06-01
-Tags:
-  - Data Science

 ---

+# Unbalance data problem

+2016-06-01

 Unbalance data problem is the problem that the machine learning algorithms have to face in order to model data that have unbalance labels.
 That's there are a minority of classes that have little instances in comparison to the total of the dataset and the cost to miss in them is much lower to the majority class.